Fans think they've worked out another Glastonbury 2024 headliner

 She joins a long list of artists tipped for this year’s edition of Glastonbury, including Coldplay, Dua Lipa, Stevie Wonder and Rihanna.
 Rumours around the latter come after she performed her first full live show in almost eight years last Friday (March 1) at a pre-wedding ceremony in India.
 The wedding was that of a billionaire, and she was reportedly paid $6million (£4.7million) for the private concert.

-Others speculated include Shania Twain and Stevie Nicks, who are both predicted for this year’s Legends Slot on the Pyramid stage.
+Others speculated include Shania Twain and Stevie Nicks, who are both predicted for this year’s Legends Slot on the Pyramid Stage.
 Back in October, Glasto co-organiser Emily Eavis revealed that this slot would be occupied by a female artist in 2024.

 Rumours around SZA coincide with comments shared by Eavis last March, when she told fans that Glastonbury had booked one of two planned female headliners, both of which would be performing at the festival for the first time.